631

 a microcosmos.
 An informant mentions that project

-competing on funding and stakeholders’ time (I9).
+facilitators collaborate on funding and stakeholders’

-collaborative space, this is something that is
+technology development.
+This is something that is

-constantly under development; “we have creators
+constantly under development: “we have creators

 who focus on action-based research and bring more